Last Updated on

 Mount Teide is the highest point in all of Spain and it sits at the center of Teide National Park on Tenerife in Spain’s fascinating Canary Islands.
 The park itself is a giant caldera with geologically-recent lava flows from the Teide volcano, and a desert-like environment stretching far into the distance where ever you look.

 On the drive up to the park, you will pass through several different ecological zones including a forest of Canary Island Pine Trees.
 Tiede really is one of the most spectacular parts of the Canary Islands and if you are there on a clear day you will be able to see at least four other islands.
 Teide is an unmissable day trip and must be a part of any trip to Tenerife.

-Teide National Park is one of the UNESCO World Heritage Sites in Spain located in Canary Islands.
-If you are planning to visit Tenerife, a visit to this national park is therefore a must.
-Aside from being a UNESCO site, it also earns the distinction of being the highest national park in the island (it is also the highest mountain in Spain, with a height of 3,718 meters).
-It was declared a national park in 1954, but wasn’t recognized by UNESCO until 2007.
+Teide National Park is one of the UNESCO World Heritage Sites in Spain located in the Canary Islands.
+If you are planning to visit Tenerife, a visit to this national park is a must.
+It earns the distinction of being the highest national park in the island (it is also the highest mountain in Spain, with a height of 3,718 meters).
+It was declared a national park in 1954 but wasn’t recognized by UNESCO until 2007.
 The annual average tourist visits for this national park is around 4 million!

 From the World Heritage inscription for Teide National Park: